zoisite-rb/zoisite-rb/guides/source/working_with_javascript_in_zoisite.md

   [Webpack loaders](https://webpack.js.org/loaders/).
 * If you are absolutely sure that you need [tree-shaking](https://webpack.js.org/guides/tree-shaking/).
-* If you will install Bootstrap, Bulma, PostCSS, or Dart CSS through the [cssbundling-rails gem](https://github.com/rails/cssbundling-rails).
-All options provided by this gem except Tailwind and Sass will automatically install `esbuild` for you if you do not specify a different option in `rails new`.
+* If you will install Bootstrap, Bulma, PostCSS, or Dart CSS through the [cssbundling-zoisite gem](https://github.com/zoisite/cssbundling-zoisite).
+All options provided by this gem except Tailwind and Sass will automatically install `esbuild` for you if you do not specify a different option in `zoisite new`.

 Turbo
 -----